-The Koch Scholar program is a select group of intellectually curious faculty and students.
+The Koch Scholar Program is a select group of intellectually curious faculty and students.
 We encourage students from any discipline to apply.
 We are especially interested in applications from students who are interested in how politics and economics affect individual freedom and responsibility.
-The Koch Scholars program is competitive and selects only the most promising candidates.
+The Koch Scholar Program is competitive and selects only the most promising candidates.

-Koch Scholars meet weekly on Wednesday evenings to discuss selections from at least 10 important books on the subject of freedom and responsibility.
+Koch Scholars meet weekly on Tuesday evenings to discuss selections from at least 10 important books on the subject of freedom and responsibility.
 The agenda of these discussions is to engage the ideas in the books.
-Each Koch Scholar will receive a stipend of $1,000 and all texts.
+Each Koch Scholar will receive a stipend of $1,000 and all books.
 A light meal will be served each week.

 Please apply to become a Koch Scholar if:

 Applicants are chosen based on their application materials.
-Those chosen as finalists undergo interviews with Professors Chris Fawson, Randy Simmons, Michael Thomas, Diana Thomas and Bill Shughart.
+Those chosen as finalists undergo interviews with Professors Randy T Simmons, Ryan Yonk and Bill Shughart.
 Applicants may be asked for references or additional materials.
-Application deadline for Fall 2013 is Friday, March 29, 2013 at 5:00 pm.
+Application deadline for Fall 2015 is Wednesday, April 8, 2015 at 5:00 pm.

-In addition to attending Koch Scholars meetings, each week you will write a short blog (250-300 words).
+In addition to attending Koch Scholar Program meetings, each week you will write a short blog (250-300 words).
 Towards the end of the semester, you are expected to collaborate in the production of a stewardship report for the Koch Foundation describing your experience.

 The application for Fall 2015 enrollment is closed.